Tonnanto/BasicQuests/README.md

 `%bquests%`				A (multiline) list of the players quests (same output as /quests command)
 `%bquests_detail%`			A (multiline) list of the players quests and rewards (same output as /quests detail command)
 `%bquests_count%` 			The amount of quests the player has
+`%bquests_completed%` 	The amount of quests the player has completed
 `%bquests_<index>%`			The players quest at the given index
 `%bquests_<index>_title%`	    The title of the players quest at the given index
 `%bquests_<index>_progress%`		The progress of the players quest at the given index: "1/16" or "Completed!"